 Our visit to Caorle

 We parked the car in a parking lot along via dei Bragozzi (a Bragozzo is a wooden sailing boat typical of the Adriatic see) and then we walked (less 10 minutes) along the river bank to reach the town centre.
 It was pleasant cause there were many different and picturesque boats to see and the sky was crystal clear.
 It was very very windy, though.
 Luckily I always have a secret defensive weapon in my purse, my ear-muffs!
-We reached the centre and I found out that Caorle is very coloured.
+We reached the centre and I found out that Caorle is very colorful.
 I knew about Burano but I ignored that here the houses were coloured too.
 It was a lovely surprise.
 There were many restaurants, ice cream parlours, cafés and shops, like in every tourist town.
 Everything was clean and tidy, people were strolling calmly, other people were already eating or drinking still seated outside despite the wind.

 In the Cathedral (St. Stephen, example of Romanesque and also Byzantine styles) there was a Mass going on so we peeked just a moment and went out.
 The bell tower is very peculiar cause it is cylindrical.